open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 Attributes are key-value pairs that contain metadata that you can use to annotate a Span to carry information about the operation it is tracking.

+For example, if a span tracks an operation that adds an item to a user's shopping cart in an eCommerce system, you can capture the user's ID, the ID of the item to add to the cart, and the cart ID.

+Attributes have the following rules that each language SDK implements:

+* Keys must be non-null string values
+* Values must be a non-null string, boolean, floating point value, integer, or an array of these values

+Additionally, there are [Semantic Attributes](/docs/reference/specification/trace/semantic_conventions/), which are known naming conventions for metadata that is typically present in common operations.
+It's helpful to use semantic attribute naming wherever possible so that common kinds of metadata is standardized across systems.

 ### Span Events

 A Span Event can be thought of as a structured log message (or annotation) on a